abhi1-2/OR-Tools-Blog/index.md

 <center><img src='https://46nuwl3acn7q25gnmb32k5qh-wpengine.netdna-ssl.com/wp-content/uploads/2018/01/memebetter.com-20180122190930.jpg' height=500></img></center>

-Like Morpheus in Matrix was in pursuit of the <b>One</b> (Nemo) his whole life, we at BOX8 too are in continuous pursuit to deliver orders quickly and efficiently to our customers.
+Like Morpheus in Matrix was in pursuit of the <b>One</b> (Neo) his whole life, we at BOX8 too are in continuous pursuit to deliver orders quickly and efficiently to our customers.
 To do so we have an army of delivery boys, but now the question is how to distribute them in all our outlets? also, how do we distribute them throughout the day?

-To understand the complexity of the whole problem lets list what we would like to achieve:
+To understand the complexity of the whole problem let's list what we would like to achieve:

 1. More Delivery Boys during Peak Hours (if possible more skilled ones).
 2. Sufficient Breaks between continuous shifts.